-33. TECHNOLOGY ABSORPTION, ADOPTION & INNOVATION AND RESEARCH AND DEVELOPMENT:
+33. TECHNOLOGY ABSORPTION, ADOPTION & INNOVATION AND RESEARCH AND DEVELOPMENT :

-ABM has identified areas focus such as Cloud adoption for the flagship product, Offering some of products on SaaS, Improvement in UI/UX, Improving operation efficiency by implementing Dev Ops practice and Process for harnessing new technologies.
-Investments are proposed this year in these areas.
+ABM has identified areas focus such as Cloud adoption for the flagship product, offering some of products on SaaS,

+Improvement in UI / UX, Improving operation efficiency by implementing Dev Ops practice and Process for harnessing new technologies.
+Investments proposed in last year in these areas could not be done fully and these efforts will continue during the current year also.